-As part of your VITAL WorkLife benefit you have access to a wealth of information on the member website, including well being articles, a gratitude assessment, videos and more.
+As part of your VITAL WorkLife benefit you have access to a wealth of information on the Member Site or through your VITAL WorkLife App, including well being articles, a gratitude assessment, videos and more.
 Call VITAL WorkLife to speak with a representative anytime, day or night, for the support you and your loved ones need.

 - EAP members: call 800.383.1908